kammitama5/kammitama5.github.io/_posts/2018-3-25-Sunday-March-25th.md

   In between, I managed to watch two Haskell Streams (one was on a game with textures and stuff and the other involved Tic-Tac-Toe).
 So that was pretty fun.
 Today, I was able to ask the streamer questions about how he learned, what was the biggest hurdle, etc.
-  It was actually very readable, since I've done Tic-Tac-Toe in Python and C++ before.
+  The code was actually very readable, since I've done Tic-Tac-Toe in Python and C++ before.
   Some things are a little bit interesting, though.
 But it's pretty much broken up in a similar way that you'd expect, with the board, the player, playerTurn, WinLoseDraw, etc.
+- I like this particular streamer because he streams regularly, engages everyone and has a very gracious disposition.
+  He is very grateful for viewership, and it's fun when he ports us to another channel afterwards.
+You feel like a real part of the Twitch programming community.
 - Oh yeah, and I bought a book on making web apps in Haskell, to complement the other book I'm reading which is actually teaching me Haskell.
 - Also..I gave a short (2 minute) [talk](https://docs.google.com/presentation/d/18VJ5whSbnJ4kKdyqpLV9FBUC91RRtKRnEna0fV--wUE/edit) on Haskell!
 It was my first tech talk!
 I had a lot of fun, but